High-density gas target at the LHCb experiment: Simulations and data-taking preparation

 \subsection{Luminosity}

 As introduced in Sec.~\ref{sec:sc_principle}, within the storage cell, the gas density assumes a triangular profile with maximum value

-where $\Phi$ is the particle flux (particle/s) of the gas flow and $C_{tot}$ the total conductance of the cell from the center outwards, also taking into account the gas temperature recorded by the dedicated probes.
+where $\Phi$ is the gas particle rate (particle/s) and $C_{tot}$ the total conductance of the cell from the center outwards, also taking into account the gas temperature recorded by the dedicated probes.

 The average areal density values $\theta = \rho_0 \cdot L/2$, with L cell length, are obtained by integrating the density profile, simulated by \textit{Molflow+}, along the beam axis.
-A comparison between the simulation (Simu) and the analytical method (AM) is illustrated in Fig.~\ref {fig:Density-1} (left) for H$_2$.
+A comparison between the simulation (Simu) and the analytical method (AM) is illustrated in Fig.~\ref {fig:Density-1} (top) for H$_2$.
 A very good agreement, differing the integrated areal density ratio $k = {\theta_{Simu}}/{\theta_{AM}}$ from one by 0.1\%, is found.

 In the real configuration, the RF-foil effect also has to be taken into account.
 This affects the system conductance and limits the validity of the adopted approach assuming the ideal and isolated cell.
 A proper correction factor has hence been calculated and applied.
-Figure~\ref {fig:Density-1} (right) shows the density profiles in this configuration and a clear deviation of the simulation from the theoretical expectation can be observed when approaching the right extreme of the cell.
-This difference has been estimated to be $k\sim$2.5\%, independent of the gas types and for gas fluxes ranging between 2 and 10 $\times \, 10^{-5}$ \,mbar$\cdot$l/s, typical values of the injected gas flow.
+Figure~\ref {fig:Density-1} (bottom) shows the density profiles in this configuration and a clear deviation of the simulation from the theoretical expectation can be observed when approaching the right extreme of the cell.
+This difference has been estimated to be $k\sim$2.5\%, independent of the gas types and for gas fluxes ranging between \mbox{2 and 10 $\times \, 10^{-5}$ \,mbar\,$\cdot$l/s}, typical values of the injected gas flow.

 The luminosity is then given by

 where $N_p = n_{bunch} \cdot n_{p/bunch}$ is the number of protons in the beam, given by the number of bunches ($n_{bunch}$) and number of protons per bunch ($n_{p/bunch}$), and $f_{rev} = 11\, 245 ~\rm{Hz}$ is the revolution frequency of the \lhc beams.
 The systematic uncertainties related to the luminosity measurement have been estimated.
 These are due to the precision with which the parameters involved in the areal density estimation are known, such as the cell length and diameter, the gas temperature, and the injected gas flow.
 All the contributions remain relatively small, with the dominant one being the GFS accuracy, around 1\% if the gas flux is kept constant.
 The same calculations done for H$_2$ have been repeated for Ar and no difference has been found, as expected.
 In conclusion, the total systematic uncertainty on luminosity is expected as about 1.4\%, both for light and heavy gases.